 - A mentor may nominate more than one Fellow per program if the Fellow would not be eligible for next year's Fellows Program and if the program director or mentor submitting the nomination commits to serve as a mentor for the Fellows Program

 - A mentor may nominate an advanced practice provider in addition to an MD or PhD

 Priority for poster presenters.
-Abstract submission to the AES Annual Meeting is not required for participation as an AES Fellow.
-However, applicants who will be giving presentations or displaying posters at the meeting will be given priority, particularly for the postdoctoral spots.
+Abstract submission to the AES2020 is not required for participation as an AES Fellow.
+However, applicants who will be giving presentations or displaying posters at the event will be given priority, particularly for the postdoctoral spots.

 How to Apply

 - The application form must be completed by the fellow, postdoctoral researchers, or other candidates, and submitted online to start your candidacy.